codemonkey800/python-license/README.md

 # Caveats

 As of writing, the licenses aren't templated and are provided as is.
-For the time being, you'll have to manually replace it for the time being:
+For the time being, you'll have to manually replace it:

 ```sh
 $ license get --stdout mit | sed -i 's/\[year\]/2016/g; s/\[fullname\]/my name lmao/g'